 - Your wishes for your care if you become disabled before you die.

-- We help you identify a guardian and an inheritance manager for minor children.
+- Identifying a guardian and an inheritance manager for minor children.

-- We discuss and review the possibility of providing for family members with special needs without disrupting government benefits.
+- Review the possibility of providing for family members with special needs without disrupting government benefits.

-- Your wishes for loved ones who might be irresponsible with money or who may need future protection from creditors or divorce.
+- Your wishes for a loved one who might be irresponsible with money or who may need future protection from creditors or divorce.